Explore our minors

 Gaming is a trend in the technical industry right now, with an explosion of mobile devices, popular apps and online badges for everything from working out to conserving energy.
 Students gain expertise in a range of areas related to digital gaming, including artificial intelligence, computer graphics and embedded systems.

-The economics major is designed to prepare students for positions as economic and statistical analysts in business, government and nonprofit organizations, and for the teaching profession.
+The economics minor is designed to provide students with experience in economic and statistical analysis in business, government and nonprofit organizations, and for the teaching profession.
 In addition, it provides a strong foundation for graduate study and research in the fields of economics, business, public policy and law.

 A degree in electrical engineering prepares students to develop solutions to problems, including generating and regulating electric power, manipulating signals for communication purposes and designing specialized circuits.
 In addition to receiving a well-rounded education in electrical engineering, students in the program can pursue an emphasis in biomedical engineering or renewable energy.